What is a tax expenditure benchmark?

 - the tax period — the period in which the activities or transactions are undertaken.

-Most Commonwealth taxes are imposed on income (rather than commodities).
+Most Australian Government taxes are imposed on income (rather than commodities).
 The following sections outline the general features of the income tax benchmark.
-The retirement benefits, fringe benefits tax and capital gains tax benchmarks are discussed separately because they have distinct tax regimes that affect how tax expenditures are measured against the general income tax benchmark.
+The benchmarks for income saved for retirement, fringe benefits and capital gains are discussed separately because they have distinct tax regimes that affect how tax expenditures are measured against the general income tax benchmark.